 Finally, look for jobs that involve machinery you can confidently handle.
 These are projects that use equipment that falls under your competency.
 Entry-level jobs for machine operators are generally low-risk for the company.

 The most important thing is to get yourself through the door so you start your career.
 In time and with diligence, you should find yourself assigned to more complex projects.

 Machine Operator Resume Writing Tips

-The typical Machine Operator job description for resume will include skills such as proficiency in CAD/CAM technology, great mechanical aptitude for testing and calibrating equipment and ability to solve complex technical problems.
+The typical Machine Operator job description for a resume will include skills such as proficiency in CAD/CAM technology, great mechanical aptitude for testing and calibrating equipment, and ability to solve complex technical problems.
 Do you have these?
 Good!
 But so will the competition.
 To stay ahead you must be strategic when it comes to the structure and content of your resume.